tc-playground/language-playground/01-primers/python/03-organisation.md

     2. `sys.argv[0]` - The first argument is the name of the python script that was the entrypoint.

-    3. `argparse` - Is a standard module to help with processing commandline arguments.
+    3. `argparse` / `optparse` - Is a standard module to help with processing commandline arguments.

 ---